minimact/minimact/README.md

 **Philosophy:** Not "abstract away from the DOM" but "elevate the DOM to first-class reactive state."

 This is React meeting jQuery meeting SQL meeting time-series analytics meeting FSMs meeting epistemology.

-All can be state. 🌵
+**All can be state.
+All can be delicious.** 🌵 + 🍹

 ---